rcanton/avs-workshop-guide/workshop-guide/module-2/module-2-task-3/index.md

 weight: 4

 description: >
-  Task 3 : (Preconfigured) Import the OVA file to the On-Premises vCenter
+  Task 3: Import the OVA file to the On-Premises vCenter
 ---

 In this step we will import the HCX appliance into the on premises vCenter.